cloudflare/cloudflare-docs/content/email-security/partners.md

 ## Reports

-You can subscribe to [daily and weekly email reports](https://horizon.area1security.com/settings/subscriptions/email-subscriptions), as well as [SIEM events](https://horizon.area1security.com/settings/email/routing/webhooks).
+You can subscribe to [daily and weekly email reports](https://horizon.area1security.com/settings/subscriptions/email-subscriptions), as well as {{<glossary-tooltip term_id="SIEM" link="https://horizon.area1security.com/settings/email/routing/webhooks">}}SIEM events{{</glossary-tooltip>}}.
 For SIEM events, you will need to [configure your SIEM tool](/email-security/reporting/siem-integration/) into Area 1 first.

 ## Whitelisting and blocklisting senders